StackStorm/st2docs/docs/source/actions.rst

    Note: This runner is currently in an experimental phase which means that there might be bugs and the external user-facing API might change.
+10. ``inquirer`` - This runner provides the core logic of the :doc:`Inquiries </inquiries>` feature.

+   Note: This runner is an implementation detail for the ``core.ask`` action, and in most cases should not be referenced in other actions.

 Runners come with their own set of input parameters and when an action